TillF/SDI-logger/README.md

 ## FAQs
 ### Arduino gets stuck after message "going 2 sleep"
 - Some boards (e.g. Pro Micro) do no reconnect USB after sleep mode.
 The logger may still be running fine.
-Verify this by checking the status LED or the records on the SC-card.
+Verify this by checking the status LED or the records on the SD-card.

 - Unfortunately, sleep mode is not supported by all chips.
 Disable it by setting AWAKE_TIME to a value greater than INTERVAL to disable sleeping.